PigeonProtocolConsortium/pigeon-spec/message_format.md

  * The body of a message starts and ends with an empty line (`\n`).
  * Every body entry is a key value pair.
 Keys and values are separated by a `:` character (no spaces).
+ * A message may not exceed 128 key/value pairs.
- * A key must be 1-90 characters in length
+ * A key must be 1-90 characters in length.
  * A key cannot contain whitespace or control characters
  * A key may contain any of the following characters:
     * alphanumeric characters (a-z, A-Z, 0-9)